Causal Bayesian Optimization via Exogenous Distribution Learning

 \subsection{Epidemic Model Calibration}

 ~ We test EXCBO on an epidemic model calibration by following the setup in~\cite{astudillo2021bayesian}.
-In this model as shown in Figure~\ref{fig:epidemic}, $I_{i,t}$ represents the fraction of the population in group $i$ that are ``infectious'' at time $t$; $\beta_{i,j,t}$ is the rate of the people from group $i$ who are ``susceptible'' have close physical contact with people in group $j$ who are ``infectious'' at time $t$.
+In this model, as shown in Figure~\ref{fig:epidemic}-(c), $I_{i,t}$ represents the fraction of the population in group $i$ that are ``infectious'' at time $t$; $\beta_{i,j,t}$ is the rate of the people from group $i$ who are ``susceptible'' have close physical contact with people in group $j$ who are ``infectious'' at time $t$.
 We assume there are two groups, and infections resolve at a rate of $\gamma$ per period.
 The number of infectious individuals in group $i$ at the start of the next time period is $I_{i,t+1} = I_{i,t}(1-\gamma) + (1-I_{i,t})\sum_{j}\beta_{i,j,t}I_{j,t}$.
 We assume each $I_{i,t}$ has an observation noise $U_{i,t}$.
 The model calibration problem is that given limited noisy observations of $I_{i,t}$s, how to efficiently find the $\beta_{i,j,t}$ values in the model.
 The reward is defined as the negative mean square error~(MSE) of all the $I_{i,t}$ observations as the objective function to optimize.
 In this model, $\beta_{i,j,t}$s are the action variables.
 The noise is added with two-mode as in~\eqref{eq:gm_noise} under ANM~\citep{hoyer2008nonlinear}.
 Figure~\ref{fig:epidemic}-(a-b) visualize the results at the noise levels with $\sigma = 0.1$ and $\sigma = 0.3$.

-Figure~\ref{fig:result_epidemic} visualizes the results at the noise levels with $\sigma = 0.2$ and $\sigma = 0.3$.
-The noise is added with two models as in~\eqref{eq:gm_noise}.
-As shown in Figure~\ref{fig:result_epidemic}, our EXCBO always performs better than state-of-the-art model calibration methods in both cases, and our method has a faster convergence rate compared to the baselines.
-With the capability to recover and learn the noise distributions, our method is more robust and stable in this application scenario.